|

 Eofred cleared his throat.
 "We had better be getting back,"

-he said.
-He started down the stone steps.
+he said, and started down the stone steps.

 Halrand winked at Valandil and whispered, "Captain Eofred